peteryzhang6/The-Law-of-One/Social Memory Complex/Orion.md

 - *The beings are harvested because they can see and enjoy the light/love of the appropriate density.*

 This study is as difficult as the one which we have described to you, but there are those with the perseverance to pursue the study just as you desire to pursue the difficult path of seeking to know in order to serve.
 The distortion lies in the fact that those who seek to serve the self are seen by the Law of One as precisely the same as those who seek to serve others, for are all not one?
 To serve yourself and to serve other is a dual method of saying the same thing, if you can understand the essence of the Law of One.

+16.9: Orion working behind the scene vs Orion landing to publicize their existence - The first instance is, in the long run, shall we put it, more salubrious for the Orion group in that it does not infringe upon the Law of One by landing and, thus, does its work through those of this planet.
+In the second circumstance, a mass landing would create a loss of polarization due to the infringement upon the free will of the planet.
+However, it would be a gamble.
+If the planet then were conquered and became part of the Empire, the free will would then be re-established.
+This is restrained in action due to the desire of the Orion group to progress towards the One Creator.
+This desire to progress inhibits the group from breaking the Law of Confusion.